zikeji/SeriousGmod-Enhancement/README.md

 Features
 -----
 * Redirect HTTP to HTTPS
+ * This also fixes the XenForo logout bug when you accidentally load the insecure site.
 * Display the current Steam username of a user in relevant areas.

 Planned